kddnewton/ripper-docs/events.md

 ### `def`

 `def` is a parser event that represents defining a regular method on the current self object.
-It accepts as arguments an [ident](#ident) node (the name of the method being defined), a [params](#params) node (the parameter declaration for the method), and a [bodystmt](#bodystmt) node which represents the statements inside the method.
+It accepts as arguments an identifier naming the method being defined, a [params](#params) node (the parameter declaration for the method), and a [bodystmt](#bodystmt) node which represents the statements inside the method.
 As an example, here are the parts that go into this:

 ```ruby
 def method(param) do result end